pyeve/eve/_sources/config.txt

 Global Configuration
 --------------------
-Besides defining the general API behaviour, most global configuration settings are used to define the standard endpoint ruleset, and can be fine-tuned later, when configuring individual endpoints.
+Besides defining the general API behavior, most global configuration settings are used to define the standard endpoint ruleset, and can be fine-tuned later, when configuring individual endpoints.
 Global configuration settings are always uppercase.